 Nicholas A. Gowen

-Nicholas Gowen represents companies and individuals in disputes involving intellectual property, trade secrets, unfair competition, employment agreements, and other business litigation matters.
+Nicholas Gowen represents companies and individuals in disputes including those involving intellectual property, trade secrets, unfair competition, employment matters, and other business litigation matters.
 Mr. Gowen also counsels businesses on ways to avoid litigation and resolve disputes using alternative measures.
-Mr. Gowen approaches litigation with an eye toward results; understanding that advancing his clients’ litigation strategies should also fit within their overall business interests.
+Mr. Gowen approaches litigation with an eye toward results; understanding that advancing his clients’ litigation strategies should fit within their overall business interests.

-Mr. Gowen is also an educator who has taught for nearly 10 years as a Visiting Instructor of Political Science at the University of Illinois at Chicago.
+Mr. Gowen is an educator who has taught for over 10 years as a Visiting Instructor of Political Science at the University of Illinois at Chicago.

-Mr. Gowen is admitted to practice in Illinois and in the U.S. District Court for the Northern District of Illinois, including its Trial Bar, and the U.S. District Courts for Southern District of Illinois and the Southern District of Indiana.
+Mr. Gowen is admitted to practice in Illinois, the U.S. Court of Appeals for the Seventh Circuit, the U.S. District Court for the Northern District of Illinois, including its Trial Bar, and the U.S. District Courts for the Central and Southern Districts of Illinois and the Southern District of Indiana.